 It appears there is a varying degree of consistency between rating and preference reports depending on the affective state (question asked).
 Overall 2-AFC preference reports appear to be consistent with rating reports.
 For the fun, frustration and challenge reports the two schemes are highly correlated (correlation higher than 0.7) whereas for the other four questionnaire items the correlation lies within the 0.6-0.7 interval; however, in all seven affective state questionnaire items, the correlation is statistically significant ruling out H1.
-These effects might be linked to the order of question items appearing in the questionnaire which is equivalent to the order the emotional states that appear in Table 1; the questions about excitement and relaxation, for instance, were the last two items in both questionnaires.
+These effects might be linked to the order of question items appearing in the questionnaire which is equivalent to the order the emotional states that appear in Table 1; the questionnaires.